SylvainGa/Calculator/README.md

 If you want to have the widget translated to your language, contact me through email or github.

 ## Changelog
+V1.4.1 Fixed a crash when just a '-' was in memory and a M+ was performed to it.

 V1.4.0 Added the following:
 - Setting to restore unfinished calculation at next launch.
 Useful if your watch stops the widget after a certain time.
 With this option set, you'll be exactly where you left of.
 - Workaround for crash when swiping the screen because of an internal Garmin bug.